Ji Chang-wook: 2013–2022: Breakthrough and overseas ventures

 In 2017, Ji starred in the action film, Fabricated City, playing the role of a jobless game addict who is framed for murder.
 The same year, he was cast in SBS's romantic comedy thriller series, Suspicious Partner, as a prosecutor, which premiered in May.
 Following his discharge from military in 2019, Ji was cast in the romantic comedy series Melting Me Softly, where he played the role of a television producer who finds himself waking up 20 years into the future following an unsuccessful human-freezing project.

 In 2020, Ji was cast in the romantic comedy series, Backstreet Rookie, based on a webtoon of the same name.
 He played the role of a former public-relations director of convenience stores franchises, who ends up managing his own convenience store.
 He also starred in romantic comedy web series Lovestruck in the City which premiered on Kakao TV in December 2020.

 In 2021, he starred in the Kim Chang-ju's thriller film Hard Hit, playing a mysterious caller who blackmails the protagonist and his family with a bomb planted inside the car they are driving.
-In 2022, Ji appeared in the Netflix series The Sound of Magic, based on a webtoon of the same name, in the role of mysterious magician Lee Eul.
+In 2022, Ji appeared in the Netflix series The Sound of Magic, based on a webtoon of the same name, in the role of mysterious magician Ri Eul.
 That same year, he starred in the KBS2 drama If You Wish Upon Me in the role of an ex-convict who volunteers at a hospice.